 Environmental Microbiome Processes

 The JGI seeks to support projects that will foster a genome-enabled understanding of microbial behavior with an impact on the physical, chemical, and geochemical processes that control the environmental fate of key elements with an impact on BER’s energy and environmental mission objectives.
-Microbes and microbial communities of interest to the DOE JGI as sequencing targets include: those involved in elemental and nutrient cycles, those that impact sustainable bioenergy crop growth or global carbon cycling, and those involved in the cycling of elements that mediate the transformation or are energetically coupled to contaminants such as heavy metals or radionuclides in soils, freshwater, coastal sediments, and the subsurface.
+Microbes and microbial communities of interest to the JGI as sequencing targets include: those involved in elemental and nutrient cycles, those that impact sustainable bioenergy crop growth or global carbon cycling, and those involved in the cycling of elements that mediate the transformation or are energetically coupled to contaminants such as heavy metals or radionuclides in soils, freshwater, coastal sediments (coastal here defined by the area within 185 km of land), and the subsurface.